-An inventory of existing Comptroller's Internal Control and Accountability Directives is available on the Comptroller's Website.
+An inventory of existing Comptroller's Internal Control and Accountability Directives, most with download and print capability, is available on the Comptroller's website at www.comptroller.nyc.gov.

-2. GENERAL CHARACTERIZATION
+2.0 GENERAL CHARACTERIZATION

 Internal control is a fundamental component in the successful financial accountability of any public or private entity.
 Effective internal control provides a necessary and continuing surveillance over the various processes, plans and procedures that are the foundation for which management relies upon to successfully achieve the purpose, goals and objectives of the agency while maintaining appropriate financial accountability for the organization's activities.
 In addition, internal control serves as the first line of defense in safeguarding assets and help preventing or detecting errors and fraud.